 Turn left on the Monsal Trail following the signpost to Wye Dale.
 Walk down the trail and just before you reach the Cressbrook Tunnel take the footpath on the right heading off the trail.
 Walk down here then when the path splits, take the left-hand path heading uphill.

-This is a narrow path that skirts around the edge of the hills, with views to your right of Cressbrook Hall and below you’ll see the Monsal Trail path and the Litton Tunnel, continue walking, over a wooden stile and then round the path.
+This is a narrow path that skirts around the edge of the hills, with views to your right of Cressbrook Hall and below you’ll see the Monsal Trail path and the Litton Tunnel, continue walking, over a wooden stile then round the path.
 You’ll go past a few small caves too.

 From here, there’s a path down to the Monsal Trail, keep on the higher path until it splits again, one path leads uphill through the field, keep to the lower path, over a stile and follow this until you pick up the Monsal Trail.